The Late Cool-Weather Food Garden

 - Know what pest you are fighting so that you can select effective pest management strategies.
 Check out University of California’s natural enemies gallery.

 - Good cultural practices (i.e., the correct location, light, water, pruning, fertilizer, planting date) contribute to healthy plants.
-Sanitation is an important aspect of disease prevention: clear garden debris.
+Sanitation is an important aspect of disease prevention: clear garden debris and, then, clean and disinfect tools with isopropyl or ethanol alcohol.